shipsing/podman-desktop/website/docs/troubleshooting/troubleshooting-podman.md

 1. If the creation fails, read the logs carefully to continue troubleshooting.

+## Podman machine gets stuck in the starting phase

+#### Issue

+You might find that the Podman machine is stuck in the starting phase on the **Settings > Resources** page in the UI.
+The machine does not switch to the running phase for quite some time.

+#### Workaround

+1. Run the `podman machine reset` command.
+1. [Create a new machine](/docs/podman/creating-a-podman-machine) using the Podman Desktop UI.

+Alternatively, you can run the `podman machine start` command using the CLI to get a running Podman machine.

 ## Podman Desktop fails listing images or containers

 Podman Desktop might fail listing images or container.